 Principles of Body Structure and Function

 This course will cover foundational functional anatomy including all major organ systems as well as the musculoskeletal system.
-Students will learn how the human body develops through the embryonic period to give rise to these systems and how they are functionally and structurally related to each other.
+Students will also learn how these systems are functionally and structurally related to each other.
 Thoracic anatomy will focus on the cardiovascular and pulmonary systems, abdominal anatomy on the digestive and renal system and pelvic anatomy on the reproductive systems.
 The musculoskeletal system will be covered from a conceptual point of view focusing on the major functions of the upper and lower limbs and the importance of the musculoskeletal system for human form and structure.
 This course will give a basic foundation in functional anatomy that will help students as they prepare for life and health sciences programs.
+Students will have the opportunity to explore these systems on virtual 3D models, scanned from real specimens.

 Introduction to Clinical Neuroanatomy

 This course will offer foundations of the neuroanatomy along with clinical applications.
-Students will be able to examine real specimens of the central nervous system which aids them to have a better understanding of the structure and function of the different parts of the central nervous system including; spinal cord, brainstem, and cerebrum.
-During this course student will have the opportunity to see and learn about the spinal nerves and cranial nerves.
+Students will examine the central nervous system through a combination of classroom activities and use of computer modelling technology to gain a better understanding of the structure and function of the different parts including; spinal cord, brainstem, and cerebrum.
+During this course, students will have the opportunity to see and learn about the spinal nerves and cranial nerves.
 In addition, they will learn about some major functional features of the central nervous system such as; balance and equilibrium, hearing, speech, eye movements, and cognition.

 Biological Aspects of Aging

 This course will provide an exploration of the biological underpinnings of aging and their individual and societal implications.
-It will give an introduction to the influence of normal aging on organs, cells, tissue, and chemical messengers and how these changes impact an individual’s function.
+It will introduce the influence of normal aging on organs, cells, tissue, and chemical messengers and how these changes impact an individual’s function.
 The impact of common age-related chronic conditions, such as osteoporosis, cerebrovascular disease, type 2 diabetes, and dementia will be discussed as they pertain to the global burden on healthcare systems.
 Students will use a variety of interactive methods to understand the content, including small group lectures, group presentations, and case studies.
 The group presentation component will provide students with the opportunity to practice critical appraisal of research evidence on biological aging through both an oral presentation and peer-evaluation.
-Students will also visit several state-of-the-art research laboratories at the Center for Hip Health and Mobility, where they will be provided with hands-on experience.
+Students will also visit several state-of-the-art research laboratories at the Centre for Aging SMART, where they will be provided with hands-on experience.

 Clinical Aspects of Aging